 The key goals outline the main objectives to be achieved over the course of the project’s design process.
 For this project, they include:

-Brainstorm and research at least 5 different concepts for actuating the nose cone of a projectile

-Design a projectile with a nose cone that is capable of actuating at least 5 degrees from its center of rotation.
+Design a projectile with a nose cone that is capable of actuating at least 5 degrees from its axis of symmetry and fins that can deflect 30 degrees from a chosen point of deflection.

-Provide linear motion from the nose cone to the 5-degree deflection angle
+Provide linear output to both the fins and nose cone

-Construct a model of the projectile for testing
+Construct a model of the projectile that is suitable for wind tunnel testing

 Primary and Secondary Markets